monkeytypegame/monkeytype/backend/mongo-todo.md

     - After an hour without a new request they can be removed from memory
 - Create a backup system to prevent loss of data
   - Users should be able to export their data themselves
+    - Pretty much is just the user snap but without uid